 - There is an overnight sleeper train from Tbilisi to Yerevan.
 The train operates every evening in summer (June to September) and every other (odd) days the rest of the year.
 It leaves Tbilisi station at 8:20 pm and arrives in Yerevan at 7:00am.
 You can reserve a first class sleeper train for around $30 USD.
 You can return on even days (every day in summer).

-- As a 3rd alternative, you can hire a driver to take you between cities.
-The easiest way we found to do this was through Viator (see the one-way transfer option and book it here).
-It’s a private one-way taxi transfer and by far the most economical private driver we found.
+- A 3rd alternative, and I think the easiest/best options, is to hire a driver to take you between cities.
+The easiest way we found to do this was with a Kiwitaxi transfer.
+It’s a private one-way taxi transfer and by far the most economical private driver we found at just $150 USD.
 The trip takes about 5 hours through mountains with tore up roads.
-But it’s a beautiful drive.

 Keep in mind that you will have to pass through immigration when making this trip.
 For Americans, no visa is needed, so you can just go through like you would any airport or transit station.

-PRO TIP: There is a 4th option and that would be to book THIS TOUR, which is an overnight and one full day in Tbilisi.
+PRO TIP: There is a 4th option and that would be to book this tour, one full day in Tbilisi.
 The tour includes pick up, transportation, meals, accommodation, tour guide and entrance to a lot of sights in Tbilisi.
 It’s a really good deal and probably the absolute easiest ways to see Tbilisi from Yerevan.

 How to Get Around in Yerevan